dra2020/rdapy/docs/_pages/workflow.md

 permalink: workflow/
 ---

-TODO
+This is a DRA-private page that describes some potential workflows.

 ## How & When to Generate Adjacency Graphs

 When we get shapes for a new census, we need to generate adjacency graphs.

-First, create the GeoJSON files that contain the simplified shapes.
+Given a GeoJSON files that contain the simplified shapes, the scripts below can be used to do that and make sure that the shapes are fully connected.
+However, we use a node script (`census.js`) to generate the adjacency graphs for the app.

-The extract adjacency graphs from those shapes.
+This script extracts adjacency graphs from the GeoJSONs:

 ```bash
 scripts/graphs/EXTRACT-GRAPHS.py \